ustcer-jun/Geodetic-Finite-Fault-Inversion-Python-Package/README.md

 # Geodetic Finite-Fault Slip Inversion Framework

-A Python-based finite-fault inversion framework using geodetic observations (e.g. InSAR, GNSS) for coseismic and postseismic slip modeling.
+A Python framework for finite-fault slip inversion using geodetic observations, including InSAR phase gradients and GNSS displacements.
+The package supports joint inversion, flexible data weighting, subsampling, and fault geometry construction.

+This project is designed for earthquake source studies, geodetic inversion, and research-oriented applications.

 ## Introduction